 Outcome and Management

-The severity of the liver injury linked to fosfomycin has ranged from transient, asymptomatic serum enzyme elevations to mild clinically apparent hepatitis.
-It has not been linked to cases of acute liver failure, chronic hepatitis or vanishing bile duct syndrome.
-In one report, reexposure to fosfomycin after clinically apparent liver injury led to a rapid recurrence.
-There is no information to suggest that there is cross sensitivity to hepatic injury between fosfomycin and other antimicrobial agents.
+The severity of the liver injury linked to fosfomycin has ranged from transient, asymptomatic serum enzyme elevations to clinically apparent hepatitis.
+Severe but not fatal instances of acute hepatitis have been reported.
+In one publication, reexposure to fosfomycin after clinically apparent liver injury led to a rapid recurrence.
+Fosfomycin has a unique chemical structure unlike other antibiotics, and there is evidence for cross sensitivity to hepatic injury between fosfomycin and other antimicrobial agents.

 Case 1.
 Acute hepatitis attributed to fosfomycin.